-How much compensation for hearing loss will depend on how profoundly affected the child is.
-Hearing plays a key role in the language and development in children and compensation amounts need to reflect the lack of this vital lifeline any sufferer has had taken away.
+In the case of children, how much compensation for hearing loss will depend on how profoundly affected the child is.
+Hearing plays a key role in the language and development in children.
+Because of this, compensation amounts need to reflect the lack of this vital lifeline any sufferer has had taken away.

 The below figures will give you a broad indication of how much compensation for hearing loss you may receive.

-These figures relate only to compensation for injury and do not include sums for financial losses such as loss of earning that may result, these can be claimed in addition to the sums set out below.
+These figures relate only to compensation for injury.
+They do not include sums for financial losses such as loss of earning that may result.
+During the claims process, you may be able to claim for these in addition to the sums set out below.

-If you would like to learn more about compensation for hearing loss then please contact one of our team who will be happy to speak to you about your hearing loss claim.
+To learn more about compensation for hearing loss, please contact our friendly team who will be happy to speak to you about your hearing loss claim.
 We operate a *no win no fee compensation policy, meaning that all of the compensation will be yours.
-Please contact our personal injury claims team today on 0800 342 3206 or fill in our online claim form.
+Get in touch today on 0800 342 3206 or fill in our online claim form.

 If you have suffered as a result of an accident that wasn’t your fault, you could be entitled to make a personal injury claim for compensation.